Table of Contents

 Diabetic glomerulonephropathy results from glycosylation of the glomerular basement membrane which results in diffuse mesangial expansion in the glomeruli.
 ACE inhibitors help to reduce kidney injury by preventing hyperfiltration.

 Liver cirrhosis leads to a portal hypertension which can result in ascites.
-The ascites is a transudate due increase amount of fluid entering the space of disse.
+The ascites is a transudate due to an increased amount of fluid entering the space of disse.
 Signs and symptoms include abdominal distension, shifting dullness, and an enlarged flank.
 Paracentesis to check the protein levels will show protein that is less than 2.5g/dL.
 Treatment involves low salt diet, diuretic, and in severe cases the fluid must be drained.

 Increased capillary permeability is seen in conditions such as distributive shock.
 It results in a serious condition where there is a physiological state of low systemic vascular resistance and high cardiac output.
 There are several types of distributive shock you should know for the USMLE.

 For the USMLE, it is important to remember that septic shock originates from SIRS.
-SIRS has four criteria which only two are needed to make a diagnosis of SIRS: temperature greater than 38C or less than 36C, tachycardia, respiratory rate greater than 20, leukocytosis (greater than 12,000/uL) or leukopenia (less than 4000/uL).
+SIRS has four criteria whereby only two are needed to make a diagnosis of SIRS: temperature greater than 38C or less than 36C, tachycardia, respiratory rate greater than 20, leukocytosis (greater than 12,000/uL) or leukopenia (less than 4000/uL).

 It is defined as sepsis if two blood cultures come back positive for bacterial growth.
 It then becomes septic shock when there is hypotension that results from circulatory compromise with cell and metabolic abnormalities.
 Patients will present with a high cardiac output, severe hypotension, a widened pulse pressure, normal capillary refill, and warm extremities.
 The blood pressure also does not correct with the administration of IV fluids.
 Treatment includes antibiotics, IV fluids, and vasopressors such as norepinephrine.